48th Fighter Wing: RAF Lakenheath

-The F-4's service with the 48th TFW was short as operation "Ready Switch" transferred the F-4D assets to the 474th TFW at Nellis AFB Nevada.
-The 474th sent their General Dynamics F-111 AardvarkAs to the 366th TFW at Mountain Home AFB Idaho, and the 366th sent their F-111Fs to Lakenheath in early 1977.
-Unlike the previous F-4 transition, the F-111 change took place quickly and without any significant problems.
+The F-4's service with the 48th TFW was relatively short as operation "Ready Switch" transferred the F-4D assets to the 474th TFW at Nellis AFB Nevada.
+The 474th sent their General Dynamics F-111A Aardvarks to the 366th TFW at Mountain Home AFB Idaho, and the 366th sent their F-111Fs to Lakenheath in early 1977.
+Unlike the previous F-4 transition, the F-111 change took place fairly quickly and without any significant problems.
 In fact, the wing received its third Air Force Outstanding Unit Award for such a smooth transition.
 Almost immediately after changing aircraft, the wing began a series of monthly exercises and deployments that took the Liberty Wing to Italy, Iran, Greece, and Pakistan.

 A fourth fighter squadron, the 495th Tactical Fighter Squadron was activated with the 48th TFW on 1 April 1977 with a squadron tail color of green.
 This was 33 years to the day since the squadron's inactivation.
 The 495th's mission of functioning as a replacement training unit for the other three fighter squadrons made the 48th TFW unique in two ways.
-First, it made the 48th the only combat wing in USAFE with four squadrons.
+First, it created the 48th the only combat wing in USAFE with four squadrons.
 Furthermore, it made the 48th the only wing operating with its own replacement training unit.
 In the same year construction of the airfield's Hardened Aircraft Shelters (acronym: HAS, but commonly referred to as a TAB-VEE) began as part of a wider NATO effort.

 By September 1979, the wing had flown the highest number of hours ever recorded in a fiscal year by an F-111 unit.
 This dedication culminated in the 48th's performance during a joint USAFE Operational Readiness Inspection and NATO Tactical Evaluation in March 1980.
 As a result, the Secretary of the Air Force selected the 48th TFW for its fourth Air Force Outstanding Unit Award.

 In the early 1980s the wing struggled with aircraft shortages.
 Primarily, this resulted from the upgrade to the Pave Tack, a laser guided weapons delivery system.
-Each aircraft had to process through the upgrade facility at the Air Logistics Center in California.
-At the same time, the wing had to deal with supply shortages resulting from years of reduced military budgets in the late 1970s.
+Each aircraft had to process through the upgrade facility at the Air Logistics Center in McClellan AFB, California.
+At the same time, the wing had to overcome supply shortages resulting from years of reduced military budgets in the late 1970s under the Carter administration.